 Maps of this area

-Additional maps for the Bighorn Backcountry and the Job/Cline PLUZ, including digital mapping options for the entire Bighorn Backcountry PLUZ, as well as the Allstones and Cline River Corridor areas can be found at: Bighorn Backcountry - Overview.
+Maps for the Bighorn Backcountry including the Job/Cline PLUZ, digital mapping options and smaller area-specific Allstones and Cline River Corridor maps can be found at: Bighorn Backcountry - Overview.

 Area and trail information